litestar-org/litestar/docs/usage/0-the-starlite-app.md

 A classic use case for this is **database connectivity**.
 Often you will want to **establish** the connection **once** – on application startup, and then **close** the connection on shutdown.

+For example, lets assume we **create a connection** to a Postgres DB using the async engine from [SQLAlchemy](https://docs.sqlalchemy.org/en/14/orm/extensions/asyncio.html) and using [SQLAlchemyPlugin](10-plugins.md#sqlalchemyplugin)
+, and
-For example, lets assume we **create a connection** to a Postgres DB using the async engine from [SQLAlchemy](https://docs.sqlalchemy.org/en/14/orm/extensions/asyncio.html), and we therefore opt to create **two functions**, one to get or **establish the connection**, and another to **close** it:
+we therefore opt to create **two functions**, one to get or **establish the connection**, and another to **close** it:

 ```python title="my_app/postgres.py"